-ARTIFICIAL INTELLIGENCE AND MACHINE LEARNING
+ARTIFICIAL INTELLIGENCE AND MACHINE LEARNING (DATA SCIENCE)

 The programme introduces participants to the latest technologies in artificial intelligence and machine learning.
 At the completion of this course, students will have the knowledge on the fundamentals of AI including the various types of machine learning algorithms.
 This course also aims to equip students with skills and hands-on experience in applying AI and ML on real-world data using the Internet-of-Things as an example application.